Black Talon (comics)

 The Black Talon is the name of a number of supervillains appearing in American comic books published by Marvel Comics.

 Publication history

+Pascal Horta first appeared in Captain America Comics #9 (1941) and was created by Otto Binder and Jack Kirby.

 Desmond Drew first appeared in Strange Tales #173 (April 1974) and was created by Gene Colan and Len Wein.

 The successor to Drew named Samuel David Barone wore the same costume as the original and was an ally of the Grim Reaper, operating in the New Orleans area.
 He first appeared in The Avengers #152 (Oct.
 1976), created by Gerry Conway and John Buscema.

 Fictional character biography

 Black Talon (Pascal Horta)

 The first Black Talon was Pascal Horta, a painter who lost his hand in an auto accident.
 Undergoing experimental surgery, he was given the hand of an African-American serial killer, "Strangler Burns", who was put to death.
 The serial killer blood in his new hand overcame Horta's peaceful nature and drove him to commit murders.
-Pascal Horta first appeared in Captain America Comics #9, in 1941.
-He was created by Otto Binder and Jack Kirby.